elmarmertens/CCMMshadowrateVAR-code/README.md

 - [x] Random seed is set at line **34 in each of the following programs:** [goVAR.m](goVAR.m), [goVAR200811.m](goVAR200811.m), [goVARshadowrateBlockNonstructural.m](goVARshadowrateBlockNonstructural.m), [goVARshadowrateNonstructural.m](goVARshadowrateNonstructural.m),  [goVARshadowrateGeneral.m](goVARshadowrateGeneral.m), [doVARshadowrateBlockNonstructural.m](doVARshadowrateBlockNonstructural.m), and [doVARshadowrateNonstructural.m](doVARshadowrateNonstructural.m)
 - [ ] No Pseudo random generator is used in the analysis described here.

-Except for [goVAR200811.m](goVAR200811.m), each of the programs listed above executes code in parallel workers using substreams of the global random-generator streams, which is seeded as described above.
+Except for [goVAR200811.m](goVAR200811.m), each of the programs listed above executes code in parallel workers using substreams of the global random-generator stream, which is seeded as described above.
 The substreams are assigned at the following code lines:
 - goVAR.m:260
 - goVAR200811.m:257
 - goVARshadowrateBlockNonstructural.m:276